Our Top 14 Packing Tips to Help Say NO to Overpacking!

 Your packing list should contain everything you need for a trip & what you still need to buy.
 This avoids any last-minute packing or forgetting any essentials, so make sure you start your list a week or two in advance.
 If you aren’t sure where to start your list, try using an online packing template like this one.

 “One thing I always do to keep my packing minimal is making a list of what I need!
 I always think about how long I’m gone and write out how many of each clothing item I need for the week.
 This way, I’m careful not to overpack!
-Also, I never take too many pairs of shoes — they take up so much space, and I always find myself wearing my favorite/most comfortable!” – Alli
+Also, I never take too many pairs of shoes — they take up so much space, and I always find myself wearing my favorite/most comfortable pair!” – Alli

 2. Avoid packing your bulkier items and wear them on the plane instead.